Nagada Sang Dhol

-"Nagada Sang Dhol" is a Garba song from the 2013 hit Bollywood film, Goliyon Ki Raasleela Ram-Leela.
+"Nagada Sang Dhol" is a Garba song from the 2013 Hindi film, Goliyon Ki Raasleela Ram-Leela.
 Composed by Sanjay Leela Bhansali, the song is sung by Shreya Ghoshal and Osman Mir, with lyrics penned by Siddharth-Garima.
 The song features Deepika Padukone, Ranveer Singh and Supriya Pathak in the video.

 Development

-Nagada Sang Dhol is recorded at AVA Studios in Mumbai.
-The song is mixed and mastered by Tanay Gajjar.
-The song is arranged and produced by Tubby-Parik.
+"Nagada Sang Dhol" is recorded at AVA Studios in Mumbai.
+The song is mixed and mastered by Tanay Gajjar and arranged and produced by Tubby-Parik.
 The song was choreographed by Samir & Arsh Tanna.
 The duo complimented Deepika Padukone for her efforts though she sustained major bruises and swellings on her feet while performing some heavy-duty dance steps.
 It was reported that the actress stuck to the routine and shot for the song on the allotted schedule sporting medical braces to relax her movements.
 The shooting of the song took ten days at an expensive set put up at Film City.
 Sanjay Leela Bhansali brought over traditional Garba dancers from Gujarat to teach the Garba in the traditional way to Padukone.

 Release

-A promo of the song was uploaded on Eros Now YouTube page on 1 October 2013.
+A promo of the song was uploaded on Eros Now YouTube page on 12 October 2013.
 The full audio song was released on 2 October 2013 along with other songs of the album.
 The number was released just in time for the Navratri festival that has Dandiya nights for nine days, full of Garba dance.
 The song was available at iTunes the same day of release and for online streaming at Saavn on 7 October 2013 and at Gaana the following day.